The beauty of Southern Chile

 Puerto Varas

-Today, the small city, with a population of just over 30,000 inhabitants, was established by German colonists who arrived in the second half of the 19th century, and their influence is still evident in many aspects of the town.
-Although Volcán Osorno is located 59 km away, the mountain, along with Lago Llanquihue, provides a magnificent setting worthy of a postcard.
+Today, this small city of just over 30,000 inhabitants reflects its origins, having been established by German colonists who arrived in the second half of the 19th century.
+Their influence remains evident in many aspects of the town.
+Although Volcán Osorno is 59 km away, its presence, along with Lago Llanquihue, creates a magnificent postcard-worthy setting.

 A view of Hotel Frutillar in Frutillar Bajo.